mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 Repos downloaded:      Adafruit_FRAM_I2C Catena-Arduino-Platform arduino-lorawan Catena-mcciadk arduino-lmic Adafruit_BME280_Library Adafruit_Sensor RTCZero BH1750
 ```

-It has a number of advanced options; use `./git-boot.sh -h` to get help, or look at the source code [here](gitboot.sh).
+It has a number of advanced options; use `../git-boot.sh -h` to get help, or look at the source code [here](https://github.com/mcci-catena/Catena-Sketches/blob/master/git-boot.sh).

 **Beware of issue #18**.
 If you happen to already have libraries installed with the same names as any of the libraries in `git-repos.dat`, `git-boot.sh` will silently use the versions of the library that you already have installed.
 (We hope to soon fix this to at least tell you that you have a problem.)